What Rights Do Nursing Home Residents Have in South Carolina?

 There are several main categories of nursing home abuse and neglect:

 - Physical Abuse – Some residents may be physically assaulted by members of the nursing home staff.
 Residents may be physically harmed during particularly aggressive attempts to get them to comply with certain orders.
-The perpetrator of physical injury is often a nursing home employee, but it may be possible a third party who committed the abuse.
-Nursing homes have an obligation to ensure the safety of their residents when they are admitting people onto their property.
+The perpetrator of physical injury is often a nursing home employee, but it may be a third party who committed the abuse.
+Nursing homes have an obligation to ensure the safety of their residents when they are admit people onto their property.

 - Sexual Abuse – Sexual abuse refers to any sexual contact without the resident’s consent, often by means of threat or force.
 The perpetrators are often employees, but other residents or even visitors can also commit sexual harm.
 When third parties commit sexual abuse, the nursing home can still be held liable for failing to keep the resident safe.
 Many victims are too frightened and ashamed to report the assault, sometimes thinking it was their fault.
 Many families do not realize what has occurred until a victim is diagnosed with an STD.